 Your breast augmentation surgery is just that YOUR breast augmentation surgery.
 It is for YOU and YOU alone.
 It is designed especially for YOU with the help of a board-certified plastic surgeon handpicked by YOU.

 The No. 1 cosmetic surgical procedure performed in the U.S., breast augmentation with implants is not a one-size-fits-all surgery, although the basic steps are pretty similar across the board.
-Read our step-by-step guide to breast augmentation to get a better handle on what to expect.

 Breast augmentation can be performed alone or in conjunction with other breast-enhancing procedures.
 For example, a breast lift (mastopexy) can help perk up your sagging breasts.
 (It's always important to know upfront what your breast lift cost is going to be.)
 Or your breast augmentation may be part of your ultimate mommy makeover (the name given to a combination of plastic surgery procedures that together can help new moms look and feel like their old pre-pregnancy selves).
 Laser bra surgery can create an "internal brassiere" from your own tissue to add additional support as part of your breast augmentation.